voxeet/voxeet-uxkit-ios/README.md

 - Run `carthage update` to build the frameworks and drag and drop `VoxeetUXKit.framework`, `VoxeetSDK.framework`, and `WebRTC.framework` to the `Embedded Binaries` category in your Xcode project.

-**Note**: For more information about building platform-specific bundles using Carthage, see the [Carthage documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
+> Note: For more information about building platform-specific bundles using Carthage, see the [Carthage documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

+> If you are using Xcode 12, please see the workaround from [carthage](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md)

 #### Install the SDK using CocoaPods